1. Governing policy

 |1.1 A student applies for advanced standing during the following period either:

 a.
 During application stage: Indicate in the appropriate section of the application form when applying for admission into a course of study.
-The Admissions Office will email the student the applicable information including the application for advanced standing.
+The Admissions Office emails the student the applicable information including the application for advanced standing.
 The student submits the completed Advanced Standing Application Form and provides the relevant supporting documentation to the Admissions Office by emailing:

 b.
 After course commencement: Complete the online form